matteovergaro/esp8266_NTP/README.md

 ```
 NC = Not Connected

-##### It's important to have a common GND, so connect both GNDs to the power supply.
+!!!It's important to have a common GND, so connect both GNDs to the power supply.

 ### Serial Communication